-'''

 §§438.4(b)(7), 438.4(b)(8), 438.4(b)(9), 438.5(b), 438.5(c), 438.5(d), 438.5(e), 438.5(f), 438.6(b)(3), 438.6(c), 438.6(d), 438.7(b), 438.7(c)(1), 438.7(c)(2), 438.8, and 438.74.

-'''

-3. Future Rate Setting
+- 3. Future Rate Setting - a.

-a.
 Subject to limitations imposed by CMS, legislative direction, or other outside influence for which DHS shall comply, it is the intent of DHS to publish revised rates each calendar year throughout the term of the contract.
-DHS specifically does not commit to any particular methodology or formula, or to any particular benchmark or objective for rate revisions.

-4. Daily Membership Rosters/Health Plan Payments
+DHS specifically does not commit to any particular methodology or formula, or to any particular benchmark or objective for rate revisions. - 4.
+Daily Membership Rosters/Health Plan Payments - a.

-a.
 DHS shall enroll and dis-enroll Members through the daily membership rosters file, also known as the 834 daily file.
 All payments and recoveries shall be detailed on the 834 daily files.
 The 834 daily files identify the capitated fee amounts associated with mid-month enrollment and disenrollment transactions as well as prior period coverage transactions.
 DHS shall also provide an end of month enrollment snapshot from the DHS enrollment system, also known as the 834 monthly file.
 Health Plans shall use this file as a resource for Health Plans to reconcile their internal enrollment system with the DHS enrollment system.
-The Health Plan agrees to

-- accept daily and monthly 834 files from DHS as the official enrollment record. - b.
+The Health Plan agrees to accept daily and monthly 834 files from DHS as the official enrollment record.

+- b.
 DHS shall make capitation payments to the Health Plan for each enrolled Member in the Health Plan beginning on the date of the Commencement of Services to Members identified in §1.5.
 Capitation payments shall be in the amounts listed in the Health Plan's contract with DHS. - c.
 DHS shall include plan-specific capitation rates attached as an Appendix with every signed Contract.
 These rates shall be binding to the Health Plan subject to CMS' approval. - d.
 DHS shall pay the established capitation rates to the Health Plan for Members enrolled for the entire month.
 Capitation payments shall be paid on rate codes that reflect the risk factor adjustments.
 Capitation payments for Members enrolled/dis-enrolled on dates other than the first or last day of the month shall be prorated on a daily basis based on the number of days in a month. - e.
 DHS shall calculate and claim for the appropriate federal matching dollars amounts after IMD services are paid for and encounters are submitted to DHS, when a Member aged twenty-one (21) to sixty-four (64) years receives inpatient treatment in an IMD.
 This applies to IMDs as defined in 42 CFR §435.1010, so long as the facility is a hospital providing psychiatric or SUD crisis residential services, and length of stay in the IMD is for a long-term stay of more than fifteen (15) days during the period of the monthly capitation payment. - f.
-DHS shall make additional capitation payments or recover capitation payments from the Health Plan as a result of a.
-DHS shall reimburse Health Plans for Health Insurance Provider Fees (HIPF) after Health Plans submit proof of payment of HIPF and DHS reviews the submissions.
-This process will apply to both retrospective and prospective activities.
+DHS shall make additional capitation payments or recover capitation payments from the Health Plan as a result of retroactive enrollments, retroactive dis-enrollments, and prior period coverage.